 These appliances are very different from nightguards which are only meant to cover your teeth to reduce wear.
-Studies and experience have shown that nightguards used improperly can actually worsen a TMJ disorder.
+Studies and experience have shown that nightguards used improperly can actually worsen a TMJ disorder and worsen sleep apnea.

 Oral appliance therapy is a safe and successful treatment method for snoring and obstructive sleep apnea.
-Oral appliance therapy usually involves custom-fit oral sleep appliances that can improve your sleep and help manage your condition.
+Oral appliance therapy usually involves custom-fit oral sleep appliances that can improve your sleep and open your airway space.

 Oral sleep appliances fit like a sports mouth guard or orthodontic retainer and support your jaw in a forward position to assist you in maintaining an open airway.

 Dr. Pehling conducts a complete clinical evaluation including an examination of your jaw, teeth, tongue, airway, and any necessary testing, such as imaging of the jaw.
 Imaging is typically a Cone Beam CT or MRI.
 This lets Dr. Pehling visualize the anatomical problems in the jaw.
 Panoramic and Dental X-rays do not provide adequate visualization